Five reasons you should consider Virgin TV over Sky TV

 2) You want 200+ channels, but don’t want a satellite dish

 One of the biggest advantages that Virgin TV has over Sky TV is that you won’t have to bolt an ugly dish to the side of your home.
-Granted, even if you plump for the TV XL package, you still won’t be getting as much telly as Sky offers in its Family Bundle, but if those additional channels are ones you can live without, Virgin Media offers the cosmetically superior option.
+Granted, even if you plump for the Full House TV package, you still won’t be getting as much telly as Sky offers in its Family Bundle, but if those additional channels are ones you can live without, Virgin Media offers the cosmetically superior option.

 3) Virgin Media’s TiVo box has a slight edge over the Sky+ HD box